Penalty card: Field hockey

 A green card indicates an official warning when a minor offence has occurred resulting in a 2 minute suspension.
 A second green card for the same player will result in a yellow card (5 minute suspension).
 In this case, the umpire will show a green card, followed by a yellow card.
 When an offence for which a green card has been awarded is repeated, a yellow card should be awarded.
 A green card can be given to a specific player or to the captain as a warning to the entire team.
 Cards shown to the captain as a warning to the team are treated separate from cards shown to the captain as a player.
 A captain who receives a green card is ‘cautioned’ rather than suspended (as with a yellow or red card) and therefore this does not need an alternate captain to be named on the field.
 In addition to their colour, green cards in field hockey are triangular in shape.
 Under FIH Rules of Hockey, the green card carries a two-minute suspension during which time that player's team plays with one less player.

+Women's lacrosse

+A green card is given to a player or team who commits a major foul outside of the scoring area, goes offside, or delays the game.
+The penalty for a green card is a one-minute suspension for the offending player (or a designated substitute should the foul be charged to a coach or the bench), which can be canceled early if the opposing team scores a goal during the penalty.